3 tips for managing your press kit

 What is a press kit?

 A press kit acts as an introduction to your brand.
-It contains the information for journalists, bloggers, and other interested parties to understand your company and its story.
+It contains information for journalists, bloggers, and other interested parties to understand your company and its story.
 Press kits can contain product images, photos of your team, logotypes, important press releases, graphics and more.
 You can customize them according to your needs as a brand.

 Press kits have been around for a long time and have evolved alongside.
 The speed of that evolution often adds to the headache marketing and public relations teams experience in managing their brand image.